bbenchoff/bbenchoff.github.io/pages/BusTideDisplay.md

 But there are a few problems:

-- The 511.org API *only* works with HTTPS
+- The 511.org API *only* works with HTTPS.
-- The API only gives me gzipped JSON.
+- The API *only* gives me gzipped JSON.
 I need to decompress this on the device.
 - I need to do this on an embedded device.
 I'm using a Pi Pico2W, simply because that's the bullshit I'm currently on.

 ## Problem 1: HTTPS and Decompressing JSON